mkbui/EfiensCTF-Writeup/README.md

 #### nmap
+> There is an open port in localhost (besides port 22 for ssh).
+Can you find it?
+Connect to that port to get the flag

 Once again, the challenge title gives pretty much usable suggestion as to what we should do.
 The server folder is blank, and the only thing we can explore is the *nmap* command, which scans the locally available (open) ports at the server.
 These ports can tell us important information about the server, and the user itself.
 Initially I cannot find any open port outside the default 22 for ssh.
 Fortunately, the admin was kind and considerate enough to give a (possibly) game-ending suggestion, a suggestion that makes this 800-point challenge looks like a 400-point one.
 Apparently the usual *nmap* command only scans the first few thousand ports, while the total numbers of ports can go up to 65535.
 Therefore, we have to run
 ```
 nmap -p- localhost